Getting it just right with your job posting

 There are many "How to write a job advertisement" samples on the web and you can experiment with them until you find what works best for you. if all else fails get a good copywriter that can do the job.

-Incorporate the following 3 principles in all your job ads and you will immediately see a difference not only in the quality of applicants but also in your retention rate and labor turnover.
+Incorporate the following 3 principles in all your job ads and you will immediately see a difference not only in the quality of applicants but also in your retention rate and labour turnover.

-Make sure you are direct and honest through how you portray the job.
+Make sure you are direct and honest in how you portray the job.

-You expect the applicant to be honest so display them the courtesy by providing as much information as possibly good or bad in your job posting.
+You expect the applicant to be honest so display them the courtesy by providing as much information as possible good or bad in your job posting.

 Let them know through the wording if it is going to be a hard tough job with high expectations and what the reward will be if they accept.